-“I think one of the great things about MSE GOLD is that it gives current students access to mentors they may not have met otherwise,” said Lisa Rueshhoff, (’13 mat engr) MSE GOLD mentoring program coordinator.
+“I think one of the great things about MSE GOLD is that it gives current students access to mentors they may not have met otherwise,” said Lisa Rueschhoff, (’13 mat engr) MSE GOLD mentoring program coordinator.
 “They’re exposed to connections with a vast set of diverse experiences.”

 “The alumni mentors are based all around the country with some that are leaders in industry, while others excel as research scientists and experts in academia at national laboratories.”

-Since accepting the offer to be on the MSE GOLD leadership team, Rueshhoff has been an important part of getting MSE GOLD up and running and plans to continue her participation and mentorship for materials engineering students, like Rebecca Whitesell, now an MSE graduate student.
+Since accepting the offer to be on the MSE GOLD leadership team, Rueschhoff has been an important part of getting MSE GOLD up and running and plans to continue her participation and mentorship for materials engineering students, like Rebecca Whitesell, now an MSE graduate student.

 Once a Cyclone, Always a Cyclone

-Rueshhoff has been Whitesell’s mentor since they were matched this spring, during Whitesell’s senior year of her undergraduate program.
+Rueschhoff has been Whitesell’s mentor since they were matched this spring, during Whitesell’s senior year of her undergraduate program.